 Scope of the right

 While every person in Queensland has the right to take part in public life, the Act makes it clear that this does not provide a right to specific outcome from their participation.

-The Act limits the right to vote, be elected and have access to the public service and public service to ‘eligible people’.
+The Act limits the right to vote, be elected and have access to the public service to ‘eligible people’.
 This reflects the limitations attached to the right to vote and hold office, such as residence, age and imprisonment.

 Like all rights in the Act, the right to participate in public life can be limited where it is reasonable and demonstrably justified in a free and democratic society based on human dignity, equality and freedom.

 What is participating in the ‘conduct of public affairs’?